Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Against the spread, Indianapolis is 7-3-0 this year.

-- The Colts covered the spread in their only game when favored by 10.5 points or more.
+- The Colts have been favored by 9.5 points or more two times this season and have covered the spread in all of them.

-- Indianapolis' games this year have gone over the total in six out of 10 opportunities (60%).
+- Indianapolis' games this year have eclipsed the over/under six times in 10 opportunities (60%).

-- Indianapolis is 5-1 against the spread and 4-1 overall in games when it records more than 26.1 points.
+- Indianapolis is 5-1 against the spread and 4-1 overall in games when it puts up more than 26.1 points.

-- In games that Indianapolis totals over 375.4 yards, the team is 3-0 against the spread and 2-1 overall.
+- When Indianapolis picks up more than 375.4 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Colts have turned the ball over five more times (10 total) than the Jaguars have forced a turnover (5) this season.
+- The Colts have turned the ball over 10 times this season, five more turnovers than the Jaguars have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.